 Thanks to its high strength-to-weight ratio, aluminium can be used by architects to meet the exact performance specifications of their building whilst keeping expenditure on foundations to a minimum.
 Aluminium is so light in fact that it can significantly cut down the energy spent on transport, on-site handling and construction; with this efficient level of production having huge benefits on the environment in the long term.

 Long lasting and Sustainable Buildings

 Being weather proof, corrosion-resistant and basically immune to any harmful effects of UV rays, aluminium is a solid environmental option both in the here and now and for the future.
 Aluminium's use in building substructure, cladding for rain screen panels and elsewhere results in minimum maintenance over time, regardless of weather conditions.
-Last year we shared the latest findings on aluminium's sustainability

 The way aluminium affects a buildings energy consumption and usage is also worth mentioning.
 Aluminium shading devices can reduce the need for air conditioning in the summer, whilst buildings such as the Sugar City Silos in the Netherlands have aluminium window and curtain wall frames that are remarkably narrow, maximizing solar gains for their outer dimensions.

 Prime Usage in Solar Panels